Pythm/ad-ClimateCommander/README.md

 ## Breaking Change:
-A rewrite as of version 1.1.0 to better handle both HVAC and heaters with other sources than electricity.
+We've made significant updates in version 1.1.0 to improve handling of both HVAC and heaters with non-electric sources.

-- Changed "Command" name to either a "HVAC" or a "Heater".
-Now you can control Heaters without HVAC functionality or define HVAC enabled devices.
+Changed Command name to either a "HVAC" or a "Heater" for unified control.
-- Indoor sensor temp changed from "indoor_temp" to "indoor_sensor_temp"
-- Away state is now configured with "vacation"
-- Indoor sensor temp has been changed from "indoor_temp" to "indoor_sensor_temp"
+Renamed indoor sensor temperature to `indoor_sensor_temp`.
+Renamed vacation mode (away state) to `vacation`.

 # Climate Commander by Pythm
 An Appdaemon app for controlling `climate` entities in [Home Assistant](https://www.home-assistant.io/).
 Set an indoor temperature target with an external indoor temperature sensor and configure your screens and provide other sensors to maintain a balanced indoor climate.

 This is developed in Norway where we mostly need heating.

+### Features:

-The app automatically changes HVAC entities to `fan_only` if indoor temperature is 0.6 degree above target or if windows is open.
-It also changes from `fan_only` to `cool` if indoor temperature is 1 degree above target and outdoor temperature is above indoor target.
-The app also automatically closes screens/covers when it is above target indoor temperature and above given lux constraints.
+Automatically changes HVAC entities to fan_only if indoor temperature is 0.6 degree above target or if windows are open Changes from fan_only to cool if indoor temperature is 1 degree above target and outdoor temperature is above indoor target Automatically closes screens/covers when it's above target indoor temperature and above given lux constraints

 ![Picture is generated with AI](_5b05cb75-1f9c-4fed-9aa6-0e4f9d73c8ac.jpg)

-## Installation
+### Installation
 1. Download the `ClimateCommander` directory from inside the `apps` directory here to your [Appdaemon](https://appdaemon.readthedocs.io/en/latest/) `apps` directory.
 2. Add the configuration to a .yaml or .toml file to enable the `ClimateCommander` module.
 Minimum required in your configuration with example input is: